Al Worley

 Elvin "Al" Worley (August 8, 1946 – December 14, 2020) was an American football player and coach, a defensive back for the University of Washington Huskies from 1966–68.
 Worley was named a consensus All-American in 1968, when he set an NCAA record of 14 interceptions in a season.
 He played for one season for the Seattle Rangers of the Continental Football League in 1969.

-High school
+Early life

 Born in Chelan, Washington and raised in Wenatchee, Worley grew up in a family with ten children.
 He attended Wenatchee High School and was a three-sport standout in football, basketball, and baseball, finishing as the school's fourth all-time leading scorer in basketball.
 Worley stated he was lightly recruited and "I was surprised that Washington even offered me a scholarship.
 I was not what you'd call a widely recruited athlete.
 I was an all-nothing in high school."

 Worley was selected as the "Panther Best" award recipient his senior year and is a member of the Wenatchee High School Athletic Hall of Fame.